Microbiome Pop-Up Labs (BIOL 4947/8)

 In this course, we follow the whole arc of scientific inquiry and engagement – from project design and sample collection through data generation, analysis, and interpretation.
 Each year, we partner with university, governmental, and non-profit partners to tackle real-world research questions where answers lie in the microorganisms comprising host-associated and environmental microbiomes.
 Whether samples derive from salt marsh grasses, soils from Georgetown's own organic garden, or swabs collected from island foxes, we enter the world of microbial ecology and discover something new.
 In the fall semester, we design our project in collaboration with this year’s partners, collect and inventory samples, extract DNA, and generate 16S rRNA (for bacteria) and ITS2 (for fungi) amplicon sequencing data to address our questions of interest.
 The semester culminates in a project proposal and presentation that motivates our research within the broader scientific literature and clearly explains our research questions and approach.
 In the spring semester, we take a deep-dive into computational analysis to explore alpha and beta diversity, taxonomic composition, and differential abundance, while also creating publication-quality figures.
 The semester culminates in a final report and presentation that contextualizes results in the scientific literature and clearly communicates findings to our collaborating partners.

-Evolution of Mammal Diversity (BIOL 4500)
+Evolution of Mammalian Diversity (BIOL 4500)

 fall semester (3-credit)